-8.1 It is the responsibility of the investigating officer to consider at what level the allegation(s) should be considered.
-Only allegations considered as gross misconduct may result in summary dismissal (ie dismissal without notice).
-The ACAS guide for Managing Discipline at Work provides the following definition:
+- 8.1 It is the responsibility of the investigating officer to consider at what level the allegation(s) should be considered.
+Only allegations considered as gross misconduct may result in summary dismissal (ie dismissal without notice). - 8.2 The following is a non-exhaustive list of examples of gross misconduct, taken from the ACAS Guide for Managing Discipline at Work: - - theft or fraud - physical violence or bullying